Skip to main content

 Do you want to set up rules that do the matching for you?
 Then read on quickly!

 By setting rules in which you determine the matching, all products are matched at once.
-Products that are added to the catalog later will also be matched directly for the answers for which matching rules have been set.
-This is the fastest and most scalable way of matching.
+Products that are added to the catalog later will be matched directly for the answers for which matching rules have been set.
+Using rules is the fastest and most scalable way of matching.
 If you are unable to match an answer using rules, you can of course also match manually.

-Rules use product data, the more data is available, the easier and more specific you can set the rules.
+Matching rules require product data.
+The more data is available, the easier and more specific you can set the rules.
 You can read how to add more product data to your product feed here.

-Follow the step-by-step plan below to match your products with rules.
+Follow the step-by-step instructions below to match your products with rules.

 Step-by-step